 The importance of the "Skull Print Photo" is that it exists, and without official recognition of why it is there.
 If the "Halo of Blood" on the aircraft exterior is that of Clarabell Lansing, then the "best guess" of the initial cause of the failure on the Flight 243 accident is outright wrong.
 If the NTSB conclusions are wrong, then the correct fixes were not applied and a repeat of the Flight 243 accident is probably inevitable.

 Very disturbing is the thought that with so many pieces of the Flight 243 aircraft still intact, the greatest collective engineering minds in the latter part of the 20th century could misdiagnose the true accident cause.

 Even more disturbing is the revelation of Boeing's "fly-it-till-it-breaks" design philosophy for the 737 aircraft.
 The NTSB investigation was focused NOT on "Why did it break", but "Why didn't it break the way Boeing DESIGNED it to break?"

-The Ghost of Flight 243 haunts an industry consumed in technological arrogance.
+The Ghost of Flight 243 haunts an industrial society consumed in technological arrogance.
 Ignoring the legacy of Clarabell Lansing is immoral and technologically just plain stupid.
-If you understand the concepts outlined here, write or email Congress and demand that "fly-it-till-it-breaks" designs are NOT acceptable for commercial jet airplanes that YOU fly aboard and the regulations approving these concepts must be changed.
+Designs that allow in flight failure are NOT acceptable for commercial jet airplanes that I fly aboard and the regulations approving these concepts should be modified.

 © 2001 - Hawaiian Steam Engineering